PanoramicPanda/Tautulli-Metadata-Exporter/README.md

 - `file_format`: The format of the export file.
 Can be 'csv', 'json', 'xml', or 'm3u'.
 Defaults to 'json'.
 - `metadata_level`: The level of metadata to export.
 If not provided, defaults to 0.
 - `media_info_level`: The level of media info to export.
 If not provided, defaults to 0.
 - `custom_fields`: Space separated list of custom fields to export in addition to the export level selected.
 If not provided, it will not be included in the export parameters.
+For a list of fields, see [https://github.com/Tautulli/Tautulli/wiki/Exporter-Guide#media-type-fields](Tautulli's Exporter Guide).

 Example usage: